-Time to tune up and turn on those air conditioners while trying to save money in the process.
+Time to tune up and turn on those air conditioners while trying to save money on your cooling bills.
 Tough job!

 The majority of homeowners likely wonder whether it is better to turn off the AC while away or keeping it on all day.
 We certainly want to stretch every dollar, and we want the most efficient way of running things.
 But you also probably don’t want to die during the blistering heat of summer − which begs the question if turning the system off is worth the agony.
 But some people believe that leaving an air conditioner at all times − even while away − is the better path towards smaller energy bills.
 So…

-Should I Turn Off My A/C While Away to Save Money?
+Should I Turn Off My A/C to Save Money on My Cooling Bill?

 Being an HVAC technician for about 23 years, I’ve learned a good deal of how air conditioners work and how to maximize your indoor climate control efficiency.
 So, what about the belief that you shouldn’t turn off your air conditioner while away?

 The myth: Leaving your air conditioner on all day will help save money in the long run by not having to kick start it each and every time you turn it back on.